+Violence erupts in Mexico after killing of drug cartel kingpin ‘El Mencho’

 Mexico announces killing of drug cartel kingpin ‘El Mencho’

+Mexican leader Sheinbaum says government is responding to reported violence after operation against the cartel leader.

-Mexican security forces have killed Nemesio Ruben Oseguera Cervantes, the notorious drug lord widely known as “El Mencho”, in a major military operation, the country’s Secretariat of National Defence confirmed.
+Mexican security forces have killed a drug lord who led one of the most powerful criminal organisations in the country, triggering a wave of violence in several areas, including the western state of Jalisco.

-The Mexican government said that seven members of Oseguera’s Jalisco New Generation Cartel (CJNG) were killed in the raid in Tapalpa on Sunday.
+The Mexican Secretariat of National Defence said Nemesio Ruben Oseguera Cervantes, who was widely known as “El Mencho”, was killed in a major military operation in the town of Tapalpa in Jaliso on Sunday.

 Recommended Storieslist of 3 items